DevSpaces provides a predictable and repeatable way to work with multi-repo projects.

 - Press

-F1 to open the command palette, then UNIVERSALS.DevSpaces: Create Workspace from Stack
+F1 to open the command palette, UNIVERSALS.DevSpaces: Create Workspace from Stack, and provide your teams Stacks git URL

 Stacks Repo

-If you're the first in your team to use DevSpaces, you'll need to create a Stacks repo first:
+If you're the first in your team to use DevSpaces, you'll need to create a Stacks repo:

 - Edit/ copy